batuwa/nepal_d3_map/README.md

-This is an implementation of the map of Nepal in d3.js.I have done very basic stuff right now but it should be a good starting point.
+This is an implementation of the map of Nepal in d3.js.
+Right now it doesn't work in Chrome, so I suggest to use it on Firefox.

+I have done very basic stuff right now but it should be a good starting point.
 Please feel free to contribute and extend it as you please.